jasielmacedo/steam-microtransaction-api/README.md

 ## INTEGRATING WITH YOUR GAME

 You can check the documentation of this API here: [https://jasielmacedo.github.io/steam-microtransaction-api/](https://jasielmacedo.github.io/steam-microtransaction-api/)
+Note that this site is static and does not provide a live API endpoint.

 The flow is as follows: